-- 1. Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data are kept under lock and key when not in use - 2.
-Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, pinned to notice/display boards, or left anywhere else where there is general access

-- 3. Where personal information needs to be taken off site, staff must sign it in and out from the school office - 4.
-Passwords that are at least 8 characters long containing letters and numbers are used to access school computers, laptops and other electronic devices, including mobile phones, laptops and memory sticks that belong to staff that are used for work purposes.
-Staff and pupils are reminded to change their passwords at regular intervals - 5.
-Staff, pupils or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment (see our E-Safety and IT Acceptable Use Policy) - 6.
-Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected
+- a) Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data are kept under lock and key when not in use - b) Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, pinned to notice/display boards, or left anywhere else where there is general access - c) Where personal information needs to be taken off site, staff must sign it in and out from the school office - d) Passwords that are at least 8 characters long containing letters and numbers are used to access school computers, laptops and other electronic devices, including mobile phones, laptops and memory sticks that belong to staff that are used for work purposes.
+Staff and pupils are reminded to change their passwords at regular intervals - e) Staff, pupils or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment (see our E-Safety and IT Acceptable Use Policy) - f) Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected may also use a third party to safely dispose of records on the school's behalf.
+If we do so, we will require the third party to provide sufficient guarantees that it complies with data protection law.